Keeping dogs out of vets since 2011

 Taken from “Nobivak Lepto 4 – Our Experiences”, this is Julia Tompsett’s dog, apparently one week after his Nobivac Lepto 4 vaccination.

-What is the Incidence of Leptospirosis / How Likely is my dog to Pick up Leptospirosis?
+What is the Incidence of Leptospirosis / How Likely Is My Dog to Pick up Leptospirosis?

-So annually “boosting” an already vaccinated dog for viruses is absolutely unnecessary and a complete waste of money.
-While we are often reassured that they are “perfectly safe” (as we see from the above article they absolutely are not) and better give it “just in case” (you shouldn’t, I’ve sourced many studies to show the practice in dogs has always been littered with side effects, particularly in small dogs.
+So, annually, “boosting” an already vaccinated dog for viruses is absolutely unnecessary and a complete waste of money.
+While we are often reassured that they are “perfectly safe” (as we see from the above article, they absolutely are not) and better give it “just in case” (you shouldn’t; I’ve sourced many studies to show the practice in dogs has always been littered with side effects, particularly in small dogs.

 Ghneim et al. (2007) found dogs were 12 times more likely to get the bug if drinking from contaminated outdoor water supplies.
-Specifically, a stagnant body of water such as a puddle or pond that is contaminated with rat or livestock urine.
+Specifically, a stagnant body of water such as a puddle or pond contaminated with rat or livestock urine.
 For this reason, herding and hunting dogs working on farms or out in the countryside are more susceptible (Stokes and Forrester 2004).
 Areas with no farm yards and millions of dogs, such as town and city-living dogs, very rarely suffer the issue – eg in all 5 boroughs of NY city, 8mil people, there are only 15 CASES of lepto per year.
 How many died is unknown.

-The ideal would be for your to find out from your local vet of the actual incidence of Lepto in your area, not their friends’ clinic.
-What’s happening in your hometown.
-If under threat you can then discuss your best and safest options with them.
-So what is the actual incidence of this disease?
+The ideal would be for you to find out from your local vet the actual incidence of Lepto in your area, not their friends’ clinic.
+What’s happening in your hometown?
+How many cases in your area have they treated this year?
+You can then take this information, and now, armed with the potential risks, you can make a better decision on whether to do it or not.

 On their website “Future of Vaccination“, MSD (the manufacturers of Nobivak 2 and 4 amongst others vaccination drugs), amongst others) state clearly on their front page that: